Niproblema/UCourse-FPS/README.md

  1. GuardBehaviour sometimes shoots just 1 time, because enemy key gets reset?
 282
  1. FP shoulders are visible from underneath
  1. Less props spawn than requested?
+ 1. First tile should have a wall, or spawning volume adjusted

  1.Android Build